-Daniel Gilligan, Vice President, Director of Portfolio Administration
+Daniel Gilligan, Vice President, Director of Portfolio Administration and Interim Chief Compliance Officer

-Mr. Gilligan is the Director of Portfolio Administration responsible for overseeing the portfolio administration for all funds managed by the company's two asset manager affiliates, Katonah Debt Advisors and Trimaran Advisors, as well as for the parent company, KCAP Financial, Inc. From 2012 to 2013, he served as the Chief Compliance Officer for the Company.
+Mr. Gilligan is the Director of Portfolio Administration responsible for overseeing the portfolio administration for all funds managed by the company's two asset manager affiliates, Katonah Debt Advisors and Trimaran Advisors, as well as for the parent company, KCAP Financial, Inc. Mr. Gilligan has also been appointed by the Board of Directors to serve as the Interim Chief Compliance Officer, a role he previously held from 2012 to 2013.
 Prior to joining Katonah in 2004, Mr. Gilligan was a Relationship Officer in the Corporate Trust department for U.S. Bank (formerly State Street Corporate Trust Services), responsible for the administration of five CDO portfolios with combined assets of \$2 billion.
 While at U.S. Bank, Mr. Gilligan was also a member of the new business development team and assisted with the closing of new CDO transactions.
 Prior to joining State Street in 1999, Mr. Gilligan was a Director of Management Services for Sodexho USA.
 Mr. Gilligan holds a B.A. from Fairfield University.